watterott/SilentStepStick/docs/FAQ.md

 Only applicable for SilentStepSticks with variable 3-5V logic voltage (VIO):
 If you use a control board with USB power supply (like Arduino + RAMPS) then always ensure that the motor voltage (VM) is present, when you connect the board via USB.
 Otherwise the TMC2xxx is not powered via the internal voltage regulator and a high current can flow into VIO or the IOs and this can damage the internal logic.
-As safety workaround you can disconnect the 5V signal in the USB cable, so that the board cannot be powered over USB.
+As safety workaround you can disconnect the 5V signal in the USB cable, so that the board cannot be powered over USB or you can add a schottky diode (1A 60V) from VIO (anode) to VM (cathode).

 #### RAMPS 1.4 and RUMBA Notes
 For most cases the **1/16 stealthChop** mode (TMC2100: CFG1=open CFG2=open, TMC2208: MS1=VIO MS2=VIO) is suitable and we recommend the TMC2100 SilentStepStick with 5V for RAMPS and RUMBA boards, because they use 5V logic.